nmshd/documentation/_docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md

 ## On Failure

-- The LocalRequest cannot be created if the Request specified as `content` is malformed.
+- The `RequestValidationResult` cannot be created if the Request specified as `content` is malformed.